Here comes the graphene revolution

-The EU has committed €1 billion to put Europe in the forefront of research on this revolutionary new material.
-The project’s leader discusses the challenges and the promises.
+The EU has committed €1 billion to this revolutionary new material.
+What are the challenges, what are the promises?

 Made of a single layer of carbon atoms, graphene has properties that make researchers drool.
 It is hundreds of times stronger than steel and a much better conductor than any of the materials now being used in electronics.